Skip to content

 Does LASIK Eye Surgery Hurt?

-Despite common misconceptions, LASIK surgery is not typically a painful procedure.
-The belief that it is painful may have originated from older experiences with corneal refractive surgery, but modern techniques have made LASIK virtually painless.
+Despite common misconceptions, LASIK surgery is not typically painful.
+Some believe it may have originated from older experiences with corneal refractive surgery, but modern techniques have made LASIK virtually painless.
 Medication options such as anesthetics and sedatives are also used for added patient comfort.

-Part of our job here at Eye Clinic & Aesthetics of Provo is to talk you through potential procedures to set expectations and make treatment options less intimidating.
+At Eye Clinic & Aesthetics of Provo, we prioritize the quality of care and patient comfort.
+Part of our job is to talk you through potential procedures to set expectations and make treatment options less intimidating.
 We’re here to help, and we’d love to speak with you today to set an appointment to meet your eye care needs.

 Provo’s LASIK Surgery FAQs